Ever wanted to play along to your favourite piece of music, but don't have the musical skills to do it? Well, now you can!

 - Synchronise and play along with MIDI files (.mid, .kar) or audio files (.mp3)

 - Add new MIDI file tracks from recorded play sessions

-- Modify chords on-the-fly with the mouse
+- Modify chords on-the-fly with the keyboard or mouse

 - Play along with any audio stream or other musicians.